toozej/ansible/roles/dev-python/README.md

 python-virtualenv
 ipython

-and Python IDE PyCharms CE using flatpak
+and Python IDE PyCharms CE using copr for dnf, or flatpak otherwise

 Is not a git submodule and doesn't auto-update